AnandSingh314/nginx-practice/serve-static-content/README.md

 6. proxy_pass: sending request to BE https server and intercepting its response http status
 7. http to https server proxy config

+## directory str explaination
+1. **config**: has nginx configuration files, currently default.conf
+2. **dist**: html application with resources, which will be served
+3. **Dockerfile**: create image on top of nginx latest, copy config and dist and publish port 80
+4. **run.sh**: script to build image and run